elastic/kibana/rfcs/text/0008_pulse.md

 Only those specific roles (admin?) should have access to these local indices, unless they grant permissions to other users they want to share this information with.

-The users should be able to control how long they want to keep that information for (via ILM?).
+The users should be able to control how long they want to keep that information for via ILM.
+A default ILM policy will be setup during the startup if it doesn't exist.

 #### Sending telemetry